karupanerura/Text-MustacheTemplate/README.md

 - $LAMBDA\_TEMPLATE\_RENDERING

     When this flag is truthy, lambda template rendering is enabled.
-    The default value is falsey.
+    The default value is falsy.

 # BENCHMARK